 Root Cause Analysis then identified a number of business processes that could be improved, leading to a reduction in complaints, increased customer retention and a reduction in the costs associated with corrective action.
 Streamlining workflow therefore had multiple knock-on effects enabling the bank to achieve cost savings and better customer relations.

 Remediation conducted in this way is no longer reactive.
-It realigns operational processes and protects the business against future change while delivering real cost benefits, which is why remediation should now be driving transformation across businesses.
+It realigns operational processes and protects the business against future change while delivering real cost benefits.
+Remediation can and does now drive transformation across businesses.